Caroline Bishop (kindergarten)

-Caroline Garrison Bishop (18 October 1846 – 12 December 1929) was a British advocate for kindergartens.
+Caroline Garrison Bishop (18 October 1846 – 12 December 1929) was an English advocate for kindergartens.
 She co-ordinated the introduction of these ideas in London and later opened a college in Birmingham.

 Life

 Bishop was born in Heavitree in 1846 to the Unitarian Reverend Francis Bishop and his first wife Lavinia (born Solly).
 She was given the middle name of Garrison after William Lloyd Garrison who was a radical American abolitionist.
 She was born the same year as her father was host to Garrison when he visited Britain.

 Her aunt was Charlotte Manning and her maternal grandfather was Isaac Solly.
 She was given the care of her stepbrother and stepsister after her mother died and her father remarried.